lifeisstillgood/softwaremind/docs/conceptchapters/shorterconclusion.rst

 world.
 And it is likely to spread.

+Agile, feature factories and measurable company products - https://cutle.fish/blog/12-signs-youre-working-in-a-feature-factory

+The main thing is if we are measuring developer productivity- expected vs actual, then every other decision maker should have the same analysis

+For example AB testing - example of graphite chart showing did my change to funnel improve sales process.  but we could show similar things for did the new marketing leaflet / branding change make an impact? what about the offering two for one to under 30s or some other demographic? constant experimentation means a constant willingness to change - and having it in software makes it possible

 Software is eating the world - its not done yet.
 But it is now "systemically important" and so will be regulated.
 Software governance will play a part as the 13th Factor